 Generally, here’s how the car dealership’s temporary insurance works:

-- The car dealership’s temporary insurance works similarly to an ordinary full coverage policy.
+- The car dealership’s temporary insurance works like an ordinary full coverage policy.
 It includes all required car insurance coverage in your state, collision coverage, and comprehensive coverage up to the actual cash value of the vehicle.

 - The dealership may let you choose the length of time you want temporary insurance to cover.
 For example, you could buy a policy for one day, one week, or one month.